How to watch the SpaceX Crew Dragon manned spacecraft launch

 - On TV: Your local CBS station

-- Live stream online: Pre-launch coverage begins 12 p.m.
-ET on Wednesday in the video player above.
-Watch live launch coverage on CBSN — in the player above and on your mobile or streaming device.
+- Live stream online: Watch live launch coverage on CBSN — in the video player above and on your mobile or streaming device.

-- 24 hours of live coverage: A live stream of the mission will continue in the video player above for more than 24 hours, until the Crew Dragon docks at the space station on Thursday, May 28.
+- Pre-launch live stream coverage: Watch a live stream of preparations for launch in the video player above beginning at 11 a.m.
+EDT Saturday.

 The crew, commander Douglas Hurley and astronaut Robert Behnken, both joined the astronaut corps in 2000.
 Hurley, a former Marine fighter pilot and test pilot, is a veteran of two previous space missions, serving as pilot of the final space shuttle flight in 2011.
 Behnken, a former Air Force test pilot, has logged more than 708 hours in space on two shuttle missions and completed six spacewalks.